-The ex-factory price-setting mechanisms under these agreements follow the same procedure regardless of the type of pharmaceutical, 4 except where the classification changes between agreements (e.g., the pharmaceutical's patent protection expires
+The ex-factory price-setting mechanisms under these agreements follow the same procedure regardless of the type of pharmaceutical,4 except where the classification changes between agreements (e.g., the pharmaceutical's patent protection expires

-The State signatories to the agreements have varied.
+1 The State signatories to the agreements have varied.
 See Table 3.1 for an outline of the signatories to each agreement.

-It should be noted that once the patent expires the new pharmaceutical price obtains until a generic manufacturer enters and generic competitors enter the market).
-A single maximum ex-factory price across hospital and community supply is also a feature of the agreements.5
+2 It should be noted that once the patent expires the new pharmaceutical price obtains until a generic manufacturer enters the market.

-Parallel imports largely occur when the patent for the new pharmaceutical is extant; generic pharmaceuticals appear when the patent on the new pharmaceutical has expired.
+3 Parallel imports largely occur when the patent for the new pharmaceutical is extant; generic pharmaceuticals appear when the patent on the new pharmaceutical has expired.

-As set out in Table 2.3.
+4 As set out in Table 2.3.